rafiatazeen/nosql-challenge/README.md

 Also got the code checked by AskBCS learning assistant.

 Got help from Ask BCS for debugging code for query in Question 3 from Part 3.

+Could not add the Resources folder as the size is too big.